 How much is a hotline?

 Hotlines are free and provide support to many different individuals depending on their needs.
-Unlike therapy, which can be an ongoing cost, there are no financial responsibilities involved in calling a hotline.
+Unlike counseling, which can be an ongoing cost, there are no financial responsibilities involved in calling a hotline.
 Take advantage of the free crisis counselors who are waiting to help you through a difficult time.
-It’s hard to feel alone and like no one understands your pain.
-That’s what these hotlines are for, and there are individuals who get it.
-They’ve spoken with people in similar situations to what you’re experiencing.
-These individuals are not there to judge you.
 The counselors are empathetic, compassionate, and want to help you get the support you need.
 They are disability-friendly and have TTY ability for the deaf and hard of hearing.
-If you need to speak to someone and consider calling a hotline, the cost is an issue.
-Whether you’re in a domestic abuse situation or you are worried about your mental health, there’s a free resource for your needs.
-Some people are afraid to seek help because the cost is an issue.
-That’s why calling a crisis hotline is helpful because money isn’t an issue.
+That’s why calling a crisis hotline is helpful; money isn’t an issue and anyone can call.
 Don’t be afraid to reach out for support when you need it.

 If you need a crisis hotline or want to learn more about therapy, please see below: